PrajwalJalekar/BEACON-Awareness/README.md

 ## Architectural Schema
 Beacon has a modular architecture to provide simplicity of development, scalability, and maintainability.
 The program is broken up into different modules, each in charge of a certain functionality or feature.
 Among the essential architectural elements are:

-*Drawer**: Holds navigation drawers for the application's many sections, such as Why Beacon, Contact Us, and About Us.
+- Drawer: Holds navigation drawers for the application's many sections, such as Why Beacon, Contact Us, and About Us.
-*Screens**: Separate screens for the application's Why Beacon, About Us, Contact Us, and Weather sections.
+- Screens: Separate screens for the application's Why Beacon, About Us, Contact Us, and Weather sections.
-*Widgets**: Reusable user interface elements that are utilized on several displays, such the weather widget, info cards, and bottom navigation bar.
+- Widgets: Reusable user interface elements that are utilized on several displays, such the weather widget, info cards, and bottom navigation bar.

 ## Technologies Employed